A Probabilistic Formulation of Offset Noise in Diffusion Models: Extension to velocity prediction modeling

 \subsection{Training loss function in $v$-prediction modeling}

-The following proposition defines the training loss function for the proposed model under $v$-prediction modeling: \begin{proposition}[Training loss function for $v$-prediction] Suppose the forward and reverse processes in~\cref{eq:fp_proposed1,eq:fp_proposed2,eq:rev_prop1,eq:rev_prop2,eq:rev_prop3,eq:rev_prop4} and~$\gamma_t \ (t=1,\ldots,T)$ are determined by the balanced-$\phi_t,\psi_t$ strategy.
-Then, the loss function that maximizes the evidence lower bound in~\cref{eq:elbo_prop} under~$v$-prediction modeling is given by
+The following proposition defines the training loss function for the proposed model under $v$-prediction. \begin{proposition}[Training loss function for $v$-prediction] Suppose the forward and reverse processes are defined as in \eqref{eq:fp_proposed1}--\eqref{eq:rev_prop4}, and that~$\gamma_t \ (t=1,\ldots,T)$ is determined by the noise-matching strategy.
+Then, the objective that maximizes the ELBO in~\eqref{eq:elbo_prop} under $v$-prediction is